 Southern cornbread dressing keeps the add-ins to a minimum while delivering maximum flavor and comfort!

-Also, be careful not to overbake your dressing as this can cause it to dry out as well.
+If your dressing turns out dry you may not have added enough broth.
+A wet but sturdy texture is what you are looking for, similar to thick oatmeal.
+Be careful not to overbake your dressing as this can also cause it to dry.
 Bake the dressing just until the center no longer jiggles and the edges are browned.

 Make Ahead and Storing Instructions